QuentinRa/blog.quentinra.dev/proj/project-management/tools/gantt.md

 ## GanTT

-Check some tutorial on the web since it's more visual and dependant of the tool you will use.
+Check some tutorial on the web since it's more visual and dependant on the tool you will use.

 * [GanttProjet](https://www.ganttproject.biz/download#download30) (software)
 * [officetimeline](https://www.officetimeline.com/) (website)